laravel/docs/broadcasting.md

 Before diving into each component of event broadcasting, let's take a high level overview using an e-commerce store as an example.

 In our application, let's assume we have a page that allows users to view the shipping status for their orders.
-Let's also assume that a `OrderShipmentStatusUpdated` event is fired when a shipping status update is processed by the application:
+Let's also assume that an `OrderShipmentStatusUpdated` event is fired when a shipping status update is processed by the application:

     use App\Events\OrderShipmentStatusUpdated;